marcusoftnet/marcusoftnet.github.io/_posts/2019-08-24-scraping-functionally---to-save-my-inheritance.md

 First, right now we are just getting the 'Albert' quotes, but I have three kids and three categories of quotes.
 I'm sure Arvid and Gustav would feel left out if we didn't store their quotes.

 Let's make an array of kids and then map over that array to run our whole chain.
-Something like this:
+Something like this

+:

 ```javascript
 const kids = ['Albert', 'Arvid', 'Gustav']